Staff

 Rabbi Nadav Caine

-Originally from Philadelphia, "Rav Nadav" took an academic path to the rabbinate.
-He studied religion and philosophy at Princeton (AB ’88), Harvard (MTS ’93), and Stanford (ten years of doctoral work) universities while teaching widely in Jewish education, eventually enrolling at the Ziegler School of Rabbinic Studies in Los Angeles where he was ordained as a Conservative rabbi.
+Originally from Philadelphia, "Rav Nadav" studied religion and philosophy at Princeton (AB ’88), Harvard (MTS ’93), and Stanford (ten years of doctoral work) while teaching widely in Jewish education (winning the first annual Diller Award in teaching), and was ordained as a Conservative rabbi at the Ziegler School in Los Angeles.
 He served as the leader of Ner Tamid Synagogue in San Diego for eleven years before coming to Beth Israel in 2018.

-I love watching the smiles on people's faces when I serve them a home-roasted cappuccino while we debate an editorial from the morning paper and how it relates to the recent parashah.
-Or watching a teenager read Torah during Yom Kippur followed by us chanting Avinu Malkeinu as the building sways and rocks.
-Or when someone tells me the 16h century Kabbalistic teaching I just quoted at Friday Night Services is saying the same thing they've always felt to be true about the universe.
+What do I love as a rabbi?
+Watching the smiles on people's faces when I serve them a home-roasted cappuccino while we debate an editorial from the morning paper and how it relates to the recent parashah.
+Watching a teenager chant Torah during Yom Kippur followed by us chanting Avinu Malkeinu as the building sways and rocks.
+Hearing someone tell me the 16h century Kabbalistic teaching I just quoted at Friday Night Services is saying the same thing they've always felt to be true about the universe.
 Above everything, my favorite part of being a rabbi is the one-on-one interactions.
 "The world is made of stories, not of atoms," wrote the poet Muriel Rukeyser, and when we listen deeply -- Shema -- to each other's stories, we hear God's voice." - Rav Nadav

 Email Rabbi Caine.